GoogleCloudPlatform/compute-video-demo-ansible/README.md

-1. Edit the `gce_vars/auth` file and specify your Project ID in the `project_id` variable, Service Account email address in the `service_account_email` variable, and the location of your converted private key in the `credentials_file` variable.
+1. Edit the `gce_vars/auth` file and specify your Project ID in the `project_id` variable, Service Account email address in the `service_account_email` variable, and the location of your JSON key (downloaded earlier) in the `credentials_file` variable.
     ```
     ---
     # Google Compute Engine required authentication global variables